-In terms of ecology the canal and the associated fields provide ecological corridors for the movement of wildlife.
-The development would like to cause disturbance to these and any harm would need to be mitigated.
+The canal and the associated fields provide ecological corridors for the movement of wildlife.
+The development would likely cause disturbance to these and any harm would need to be mitigated.

 Although bats will not be roosting on the site, it is highly likely that bats will use parts of the sites for foraging.
 In particular Daubentons bats are likely to use the canal corridor and would be susceptible to disturbance and the effects of artificial light on the area.
+This can be controlled by appropriate conditions to restrict the amount and type of lighting within the site.

-The proposed development is not acceptable in terms of impact on the landscape character of the area and fails to accord with policies ENV1 and LIV1.
+The proposed development fails to demonstrate that it would not have an unacceptable impact on the landscape character of the area and that longer distance views into and out of the site can be mitigated and therefore fails to accord with policy ENV1 of the Core Strategy.

-• Flooding and Drainage
+6. Flooding and Drainage